kluzas/bsp/README.md

 # INTRO

-It is a form repo of `bsp - Radxa BSP Build Tool`
+It is a fork repo of `bsp - Radxa BSP Build Tool`

 I made changes so I could build u-boot image for radxa CM3.
 This module is used on [Sipeed NanoCluster](https://wiki.sipeed.com/hardware/en/cluster/NanoCluster/index.html)